Definition and Examples of No-Income Loans

-Carefully consider your resources and all options before you decide on a no-income loan.
+Carefully consider your resources and all options before you decide on a no-income loan, because it is likely to cost you more in the long run.

 Alternatives to No-Income Loans

 If you're not able to receive approval for a no-income loan, there are other possibilities.
-Before you resort to a no-income loan, consider some of the other options you have.
+Before you decide on one of these loans, it helps to consider some other options.

 Ask a Family Member or Friend for a Loan

-Instead of going to the bank, see if a loved one can help you out.
+Instead of going to the bank, see whether a loved one can help you out.
 You’ll get better terms.
 Just make sure you repay the debt, or you could lose an important relationship.

-Check around your community to see if there are resources available to those in your circumstances.
-A food pantry, indigent utility funds, or religious congregations might be able to help you cover your expenses in the short term without the need for a loan.
+Check around your community to see whether there are any resources available.
+For instance, a food pantry, indigent utility funds, or religious congregations might be able to help you cover your expenses in the short term without the need for a loan.
+Crowd-sourcing is also a community resource that could help you raise money for a mortgage.

 Get Creative in How You Make Money

 Consider becoming a rideshare driver.
-You can cash out every day, allowing you the chance to earn quick cash.
-Additionally, you could offer handyman services, pet sitting, or child care services to earn extra money quickly.
-Or consider renting out a room in your home or selling unneeded items.
+You can cash out every day, allowing you the chance to earn some quick money.
+You could also offer handyman, pet sitting, or child care services to earn more money quickly.
+Renting out a room in your home or selling unneeded items can also give you some added cash.

-If you have equity built up in your home, you might be able to get a home equity line of credit (HELOC), where you are able to treat your home as a credit card.
+If you have equity built up in your home, you might be able to get a home equity line of credit (HELOC), where you can treat your home as a credit card.
 You're given a limit, an interest rate, and payment dates.
-However, this option should be used with caution; you increase the risk of losing your home should you default on the payments because lenders can force you to sell your home to pay the debt.
+However, this option should be used with caution; you increase the risk of losing your home should you default on the payments, because lenders can force you to sell your home to pay the debt.

 - No-income loans are loans for people with less-traditional income.
 They need to be secured with either collateral or another guarantee of repayment.

-- No-income loans are best if used only in situations where they are absolutely necessary.
+- No-income loans are best if used only in situations where they are necessary.